DRINKING CITATION ATTORNEY

 Can I Face Separate School Discipline?

 Yes.
 Often a related concern when a student is charged with underage drinking are the disciplinary consequences you can face at school.
-Krasner & Long’s attorneys have represented a number of students in their school disciplinary proceedings for a wide range of disciplinary accusations including hazing, assault, and underage drinking.
+Philadelphia criminal defense attorney Lloyd Long has represented a number of students in their school disciplinary proceedings for a wide range of disciplinary accusations including hazing, assault, and underage drinking.

 These disciplinary hearings have resulted in many situations in favorable outcomes with minimal impact on the student.
 In these proceedings the school typically has broad authority to discipline students, but will also usually have a code of conduct specific to that school which will dictate what discipline the school is likely to hand out.
 When we represent clients in these proceedings we understand the importance of presenting the entire picture of the student to the school discipline committee to allow them to make the most favorable decision possible for our client.